Completely eliminated my severe anxiety symptoms with three supplements!

 By reducing the brain inflammation that may be causing your anxiety symptoms, you are treating the very source of anxiety.

 NAG reduces Th17 cell production.
 Th17 cells release the cytokine IL-17, NAG may reduce IL-17.
-Now Th17 and IL-17 are linked to anxiety (see here and here), so by lowering Th17 and IL-1, NAG may reduce anxiety.
+Now Th17 and IL-17 are linked to anxiety (see here, here and here), so by lowering Th17 and IL-1, NAG may reduce anxiety.

 ➤ IL-17 is also linked to blood-brain barrier breakdown, which can lead to brain inflammation and this may cause anxiety.

-Glucosamine inhibits microglial activation, and this might in part explain the anti-anxiety effects of NAG (the acetyl molecule added to glucosamine to make N-acetyl-glucosamine allows its to cross the blood-brain barrier and enter the brain).
+Glucosamine inhibits microglial activation, and this might in part explain the anti-anxiety effects of NAG (the acetyl molecule added to glucosamine to make N-acetyl-glucosamine allows it to cross the blood-brain barrier more easily and enter the brain).
 On this other thread I wrote on anxiety, I hypothesize that anxiety disorder may be caused by excessive levels of glutamate in the brain, resulting from brain inflammation and microglia activation.
 This excessive glutamate overexcites the NMDA receptors on neurons, causing neurons to get into an overstimulated state.
 This overstimulated state I think then leads to anxiety disorder.

 NAG is a component of mucin, the protective coating of the intestines and sinuses.
 The mucin coating fights infections, so if NAG helps produce more mucin, this may have an anti-inflammatory effect in the gut and sinuses, which will help lower overall inflammation in the body and brain, leading to less anxiety (by my hypothesis).